jakemai0/OSCP-Cheat-Sheet/CheatSheet.md

 ## Some notes:
-Member of (adm) group can read log files
-  Cron logs are stored at: /var/log/cron.log*
-  Cronjob entries are stored at: /var/log/syslog

 Some file extensions that can potentially bypass extension check:
 PHP: phtml, php3, php4, php5, .inc
 ASP: aspx